Skip to main content

 You should still go into the hearing when your name is called.

-You could ask the judge to move the hearing to another time if you have not been able to get legal advice.
+You could ask the judge to move the hearing to another time if you could not get legal advice.
 This is called an 'adjournment'.
 The judge decides what to do.

 What happens in the hearing

-A judge could suspend a possession order or eviction warrant in some situations.
+Sometimes a judge can suspend a possession order or eviction warrant.

-This means you can stay in your home as long as you stick to conditions set by the court.
+This means you can stay in your home as long as you do what the court says.

 For example, a suspended possession order might say that you have to: